Virginia Schools with Phlebotomy Classes

 Phlebotomy Career Studies Certificate Program

 This program blends classroom instruction with practical learning both on-campus and via affiliated clinical laboratories in Virginia.
 Students learn how to safely collect and process blood samples for medical laboratory analysis.
 Classes also emphasize reading, writing and communication skills, including a course devoted to medical terminology.
 Upon completion of 11 required credits, graduates are prepared to sit for the national examination to become Certified Phlebotomy Technicians.

-Associate of Applied Science in Medical Lab Technology/Phlebotomy
+Associate of Applied Science in Medical Lab Technology

 Accredited by the National Accrediting Agency for Clinical Laboratory Sciences, this program teaches the basic math, chemical, biological and physical concepts vital to laboratory medicine.
 Required phlebotomy classes cover medical laboratory techniques, hematology, blood banking and human pathogens.
 Students learn to perform routine tests on body fluids and correlate the results with disease processes.
 This program also includes a phlebotomy training component which prepares individuals to draw quality blood specimens while providing a comfortable environment for the patient.
 Graduates are eligible to take the national certification exams to become professional medical lab technicians or phlebotomists.

 Rappahannock Community College

 Rappahannock Community College was founded in 1969 and operates two campuses in the Northern Neck and Middle Peninsula areas of Virginia.
-The college awards certificates and associate degrees in nearly 15 fields of study.
+The college awards associate degrees in over 15 fields of study.
 It also awards certificates in nearly 20 career studies areas, including phlebotomy.

 Phlebotomy Career Studies Certificate

 This 12-credit certificate program includes classes in biology, clinical phlebotomy and medical terminology.
 Students learn how to collect blood samples for laboratory analysis through hands-on clinical practice.
 Graduates can sit for the national exam administered by the American Society for Clinical Pathology.